Sparkylc2/aerospace-sketchybar-config/README.md

 # aerospace-sketchybar-config
 My own configuration for sketchybar and aerospace.
-The original design is based off off [omerxxx's](https://github.com/omerxx/dotfiles) dotfiles, however I've added a mode indicator as well which can be configured to whatever you'd like
+The original design is based off off [omerxxx's](https://github.com/omerxx/dotfiles) dotfiles, however I've added a mode indicator as well which can be configured to whatever you'd like.

+Along with the indicator, the config also displays the currently active workspace, and any non-empty workspaces you have.
+Empty workspaces are hidden until you travel to them, but will remain hidden when you leave unless you add a window to them.
+The bar will also update when you move nodes to other workspaces.

 # Aerospace